mlco2/codecarbon/docs/edit/parameters.rst

        | to a CSV file at ``output_dir/emissions.csv``, defaults to ``True``
    * - cloud_provider
      - | The cloud provider specified for estimating emissions intensity, defaults to ``None``
+     - | See https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/cloud/impact.csv for a list of cloud providers
    * - cloud_region
      - | The region of the cloud data center, defaults to ``None``
+     - | See https://github.com/mlco2/codecarbon/blob/master/codecarbon/data/cloud/impact.csv for a list of cloud regions

 @track_emissions